ashen1311/web_development/README.md

 # Check what files have changed
 git status

-# View a log of your commits
+# View a log of commits
 git log --oneline

 # Create a feature branch (good practice)